L1apps/docker-compose-assistant/PORTAINER_DEPLOYMENT.md

 # Deploying Docker Compose Assistant with Portainer

 This guide will walk you through deploying the Docker Compose Assistant (DCA) using a [Portainer](https://www.portainer.io/) Stack.
-This method is fast, easy, and works by pulling the pre-built public image directly from Docker Hub.
+This method is fast, easy, and works by pulling the pre-built public image directly from Docker Hub or GitHub Container Registry.

 ### Prerequisites